hasananowar/DLP/README.md

 ## DLP
-This repository provides the source code for the implementation of the model described in: Atomic Motion Awareness for Hydrogen Bonds Prediction in Dynamic Molecular Graphs (NOTE: Submitted at IEEE MDM 2026).
+This repository provides the source code for the implementation of the methods described in: **Atomic Motion Awareness for Hydrogen Bonds Prediction in Dynamic Molecular Graphs** (NOTE: Submitted at IEEE MDM 2026).

 In this work, we propose a novel link prediction framework (DLP) that predicts the coexistence of *dual links* from dynamic molecular graphs.
 ![DLP Framework](./DLP_model_2.png)